microsoft/TypeScript-React-Starter/README.md

 create-react-app my-app --scripts-version=react-scripts-ts
 ```

+(If you have an existing server project from which you want to serve the React content, just run the command above from your existing project root, e.g. with project name 'client'.
+The React bundle can then be [served statically from the 'client' directory](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/).)

 [react-scripts-ts](https://www.npmjs.com/package/react-scripts-ts) is a set of adjustments to take the standard create-react-app project pipeline and bring TypeScript into the mix.

 At this point, your project layout should look like the following: